WHAT DO I NEED TO GET STARTED?

 The San Andreas Fault provides spectacular topography along the eastern edge of the California Valley.
 Ridges rise sharply from the plain to form the Panorama and Elkhorn Hills and Hurricane Ridge.
 Temporary pools and salt-encrusted ponds appear along the fault, trapping rainwater to create stunning scenery.

 Soda Lake covers an area of about 3,000 acres and is one of the most dominant geographic features of the Carrizo Plain.
-As a result of evaporating mineral-laden surface water, a crust has formed in the lake, creating a glistening white bed of salt that has become a famous attraction for Carrizo.
+As a result of evaporating mineral-laden surface water, a crust has formed in the lake, creating a glistening white bed of salt that has become a famous attraction for the Carrizo Valley.

 ADDITIONAL RIDE INFORMATION

 Q: HOW DO I NAVIGATE THE ROUTE?
-This is not a guided tour, you will navigate by GPS tracks, or by following a roll chart with turns that are based on mileage.
-All major turns will be numbered and are arrowed on the roll-chart you will copy, cut and tape from the GPS que sheet.
+This is not a guided tour, you will navigate by GPS tracks.
 Maps that are not suitable for navigation but to give you a general idea of the route will be emailed.
 There will be NO course markings.

 Maps are not suitable for navigation.
-You must have GPS or a roll chart to navigate the course.
-Or ride with a friend who has GPS, a roll chart and odometer.
+You must have GPS unit or cell phone to navigate the course.
+Or ride with a friend who has GPS and understands how it works.

 WE WORK TO MINIMIZE PAVEMENT MILEAGE, maximize scenery and fun, and generally only use paved roads as necessary to tie dirt loops together and access amenities.